ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_wizard2.md

     - Save : Save plotted data to CSV file
     - Load : Load CSV file
     - Enable/Disable Item : Click items on the right to toggle visibility
-    - Zoom In : Drag an area to zoom in
+    - Zoom : Drag an area to zoom
       - `Shift` + `Select Area` : Zoom In on X axis only
       - `Ctrl` + `Select Area` : Zoom In on Y axis only
-      - Use mouse wheel to undo / redo zoom level setting
+      - `Ctrl` + `Mouse Wheel`: Zoom In / Out.
-    - While running the graph, use `Ctrl` + `Mouse Wheel` to adjust X axis length from 1 to 10 seconds.
+    - While running the graph, use `Shift` + `Mouse Wheel` to adjust X axis length from 1 to 10 seconds.

 ## [Packet](#packet)